jdpurcell/AudioSFV/README.md

 ## The .sfva file format
 Inspired by .sfv, each line contains:
-- Filename, a single space, then 8 hex digits (CRC32)
+- Filename, one or more spaces, then 8 hex digits (CRC32)
+- The filename may contain spaces; the CRC is the last space-separated token
 - Comments start with ';' on a line by themselves
-- The filename may contain spaces; the CRC is the last space-separated token

 Example:
 ```